 Around 193,000 American children have diabetes, a condition that affects the way your body produces and uses insulin.
-The team of pediatricians at Newport Children’s Medical Group in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, diagnose diabetes and offer customized treatments to protect your child’s health.
+The team of pediatricians at Newport Children’s Medical Group in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, diagnose diabetes and offer customized treatments to protect your child’s health.
 Call Newport Children’s Medical Group today for expert diabetes care.

 Diabetes is a health condition that affects the way the body makes and uses insulin.
 Insulin is one of the hormones that helps the body convert glucose — blood sugar — into energy.

 Continuously elevated blood sugar levels cause a wide range of health problems.
 Fortunately, in most cases, diabetes is easily managed.

 Type 1 diabetes develops when the pancreas stops producing insulin.
 The condition is sometimes called juvenile diabetes because it typically emerges in childhood.
 Medical researchers believe that type 1 diabetes develops when an autoimmune disease damages the insulin-producing cells in the pancreas.

 Children can also develop type 2 diabetes, which is also called insulin resistance.
 Type 2 diabetes usually develops in adults, but it’s becoming more common in adolescents and children.
 Type 2 diabetes has a link to lifestyle factors, including diet, exercise habits, and obesity.

 Some of the warning signs of diabetes in children include: